 - Fannie Mae and Freddie Mac regulate conforming guidelines and set maximum lending limits

 - Today, the maximum conventional loan limits are capped at $484,250 in most counties in the United States

 - Standards set by Fannie Mae and Freddie Mac are secured by FHFA and are called conforming loans

-- Any mortgage loans that fall outside the conforming lending limits are classified as non-conforming loan or JUMBO MORTGAGES
+Any mortgage loans that fall outside the conforming lending limits are classified as a non-conforming loan or JUMBO MORTGAGES.